|L. S. Eldridge|

 Yes, the great news is that my parents had a wonderful time in New Orleans and are coming up to see us this weekend.
 We plan on visiting the museum, and having a meal.
 I'm interested to see which gallery is their favorite.
 I'll hold my predictions close to my chest.

-I'm going to paint now,
+I'm going to paint now, so have a great day.

 "Advice should always be consumed between two thick slices of doubt." - Walter Schmidt